yuukidach/twitchanal/docs/software-guide.md

 ## Getting Started

-Since all the group members (expected me :joy:) are using MacBook.
+Since all the group members ( me :joy:) are using MacBook.
 These steps can help you set up a workstation.

 1. Install [Homebrew](https://www.howtogeek.com/211541/homebrew-for-os-x-easily-installs-desktop-apps-and-terminal-utilities/).
 2. Install [iTerm2](https://www.iterm2.com/) (recommended).